-The only thing I recommend using your mobile phone camera for is social media photography, or if you are trying to convey “authenticity” or “immediacy” which works well on social media like Facebook.
+The only thing I recommend using your mobile phone camera for is social media photography in some circumstances, or if you are trying to convey “authenticity” or “immediacy” which works well on social media like Facebook.

 The problem with mobile phone cameras for restaurant photography include:

-The poor low light quality due to the tiny lenses, leading to noise and grain in photos as the camera tried to compensate.
+The poor low light quality due to the tiny lenses and sensors, leading to noise and grain in photos as the camera tries to compensate.

 The lack of a variable wide angle meaning no options for framing.